-- H. Hearing Panel: The COD members who participate in a COD hearing.
-A hearing panel consists of seven COD members, including at least two faculty members (one of whom may be the Chair), two Dean's representatives, and two student members.
-As described in Section XIV, special procedures will be employed for sexual misconduct hearings, including a different panel composition.
-Complaints of sexual misconduct, intimate partner violence, and stalking will be heard by three COD members who serve on the sexual misconduct subcommittee - I. Investigation: The formal process of collecting information and evidence at the request of the Chair of the COD, the Office of Student Conduct, the Office of the Chancellor, a representative of the Division of Student Life, or other appropriate Institute official.
-An Investigation will usually result in a written fact-finding report that is submitted to the COD for consideration at a Hearing or Sanctioning Panel, but the investigator(s) may also report the findings to other Institute officials either in writing or orally, and the report may be used to evaluate whether a complaint should be filed with the COD.
-If appropriate depending on the findings, an Investigation can also be used to support an Administrative Resolution or non-binding recommendations concerning a residence hall to MIT Senior Leadership.
-See Section XIII for special procedures for conducting investigations in response to complaints of sexual misconduct. - J. MIT Senior Leadership: The President, the Provost, the Chancellor, the Vice President for Research, and the Vice President for Open Learning. - K. Office of Student Conduct (OSC): The Office of Student Conduct is the department within the Division of Student Life that is responsible for educating the Institute community about MIT's standards of behavior, facilitating the discipline process for allegations involving students and student organizations, and serving as a liaison between all parts of the MIT community and the COD.
-The Director of the OSC is an ex-officio, non-voting member of the COD.
-The OSC will meet with students, faculty, and staff on behalf of the COD.
-OSC staff members participate in administrative resolutions.
-One OSC staff member may participate in hearings, sanctioning panels, sexual misconduct hearings, and sexual misconduct sanctioning panels as an ex-officio, non-voting member. - L. Respondent: A student alleged to have violated MIT policy, a former student alleged to have violated MIT policy while they were a student, a student organization alleged to have violated MIT policy, a former student organization alleged to have violated MIT policy while holding recognized status, or, for residence hall cases, the residence hall or floor or unit within the residence hall against whom a complaint is brought. - M. Sanction: The outcomes assigned to a respondent found responsible for violating MIT policy.
-Graduation and registration holds may be placed by the Registrar if sanctions are not completed by designated deadlines. - N. Sanctioning Panel: A panel consisting of one student member, one Dean's representative, one faculty member, and the Chair that may be convened to determine sanctions when a respondent accepts responsibility for the allegations and when the Chair determines the incident may warrant sanctions greater than those available in an administrative resolution.
-As described in Sections V(M) and XV, special procedures will be employed for sexual misconduct sanctioning panels.
+- H. Day (also business day or Institute day): This is a regular day, Monday through Friday, during which MIT offices are open for regular business.
+It excludes weekends and holidays on which the Institute is closed, but can be a day in which MIT has class or when there is an academic break (for example, over Spring Break or the summer). - I. IDHR: The Institute Discrimination and Harassment Response office. - J. Investigation: The formal process of collecting information and evidence at the request of the Chair of the COD, the OSCCS, the Office of the Chancellor, a representative of the Division of Student Life, the Title IX Coordinator, or other appropriate Institute official.
+An Investigation will usually result in a written fact-finding report that is submitted to the COD for consideration at a Hearing or Sanctioning Panel, and may also include a recommended finding of responsibility for violations of Institute policy.
+The investigator(s) may also report the findings to other Institute officials either in writing or orally, and the report may be used to evaluate whether a complaint should be filed with the COD.
+If appropriate depending on the findings, an Investigation can also be used to support an Administrative Resolution or nonbinding recommendations concerning a residence hall to MIT Senior Leadership.
+Investigations conducted by IDHR in response to complaints of sexual misconduct, sexual harassment, intimate partner violence, and stalking, including Title IX Sexual Harassment, as well as other forms of discrimination or discriminatory harassment, will be conducted in accordance with processes developed by IDHR.
+See also Section XIII for special procedures for investigating and resolving complaints of sexual misconduct sexual harassment, intimate partner violence, stalking, and Title IX Sexual Harassment. - K. MIT Senior Leadership: The President, the Provost, the Chancellor, the Vice President for Research, and the Vice President for Open Learning. - L. Office of Student Conduct and Community Standards (OSCCS): The Office of Student Conduct and Community Standards is the department within the Division of Student Life that is responsible for educating the Institute community about MIT's standards of behavior, facilitating the discipline process for allegations involving students and student organizations, and serving as a liaison between all parts of the MIT community and the COD.
+The Associate Dean of the OSCCS is an ex-officio, non-voting member of the COD.
+The OSCCS will meet with students, faculty, and staff on behalf of the COD.
+OSCCS staff members participate in administrative resolutions.
+One OSCCS staff member may participate in all hearings and sanctioning panels as an ex-officio, non-voting member.
+Other OSCCS staff may also be present during panel and hearings to provide facilitation support.